ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 COMMIT;
 ```

 For migrations, you likely want to set a longer statement timeout.
-You can do this with:
+You can do this with

 ```yml
 production: